reshamelahi/Oh-My-Foodie-Web-App/README.md

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+ATTENTION ALL FOODIES.
+Are you having a tough time keeping track of the list of places you want to try?
+Does it bother you that you can’t remember where or what the name of that cute restaurant you passed by was called?
+Are you interested in networking with other foodies around the world to get their recommendations?
+Well, now you can do all these things in one place: Oh My Foodie!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Oh My Foodie (OMF!) is a web app that allows users to create a profile and keep track of multiple lists of places they want to try/have tried.
+They can register and login.
+After logging in, they can create or view their lists and add places to them.
+Users can receive recommendations from our very own NomNomGuru.
+If there’s a restaurant users love and want the world to know about, they can add it to the app.
+Or if they simply want to connect with foodies around the world, they can chat via our Foodie Network.

 ## Data Model